bidhya/icesat2/README.md

 # icesat2
-Download processing and analysis of ICESat-2 data
+Scripts for download and analysis of ICESat-2 data using Python